That's especially dangerous when you're a 23-year-old just a few months removed from sociology classes and frat parties.

 In five games at Boston and Milwaukee, the Giants have not led at the conclusion of any inning.
 They have trailed in 40 of 45 innings.

 This is what happens when a slumping offensive team receives a sour turn through the rotation.
-Over the past five games, Giants starting pitchers are 0-5 with a 9.00 ERA and have survived the sixth inning just once -- Matt Cain's gem in a 1-0 loss at Boston on Saturday.
+Over the past five games, Giants starting pitchers are 0-5 with a 9.

 No wonder it was hopeless once Lincecum walked four in the first two innings, including Prince Fielder with the bases loaded.
 Fielder's two-run double in the second was the costliest blow.